lawalOyinlola/afroDevHub/README.md

 Run `pnpm build` to generate the production bundle.
 The project targets [Vercel](https://vercel.com) by default, but any Node.js hosting provider with support for the Next.js App Router, edge runtime, and environment variables will work.
 Remember to configure your secrets (`MONGODB_URI`, `CLOUDINARY_URL`, etc.) in the hosting environment.

+## SEO & Accessibility

+AfroDev Hub is built with SEO and accessibility as core features:

+- **SEO**: Comprehensive metadata, Open Graph tags, Twitter Cards, and Schema.org structured data (JSON-LD)
+- **Accessibility**: ARIA labels, semantic HTML, skip-to-content links, keyboard navigation support
+- **Constants**: Centralized SEO, branding, and accessibility constants in `lib/constants.ts` to prevent repetition and errors

+All accessibility labels, alt texts, and SEO metadata are managed through constants, ensuring consistency across the application.

 ## Contributing & Next Steps

-Want to extend the demo?
+Want to contribute or extend the platform?
 Ideas:

 - Add authentication-gated event creation
 - Expand test coverage with Jest/React Testing Library
-- Replace the static marketing copy in `lib/constants.ts` with CMS-driven content
+- Add event filtering and search functionality
+- Implement event categories and tags
+- Add user profiles and event favorites
+- Integrate with calendar systems (Google Calendar, iCal)

-Feel free to open issues or PRs with improvements.
-Have fun exploring what’s possible with Next.js 16!
+Feel free to open issues or PRs with improvements!

+## Credits

+**Built by [Yero](https://lawaloyinlola.com)** · Connect with [Lawal Oyinlola](https://linkedin.com/in/lawaloyinlola/) on LinkedIn for updates.

+---

+Made with ❤️ for the African developer community.